garibayalberto/DB-Assignment-3/README.md

 * Python Faker
 *  1) Input the within the command line python FakerData.py [insert name of file] [number of rows] to generate the a csv file with all the columns of our excel sheet.
 *  2) Use that csv file that you were able to create within the this file and use it within the java program, which can be specifically found in the CSVFileReader.java.
-*  3) In addition, before you begin the java scripts you must go into data grip when you are able to create the server and create the four different tables of the normalized database, which can be found in the datagrip.txt.
+*  3) In addition, before you begin the java scripts you must go into data grip when you are able to create the server and create the four different tables of the normalized database, which can be found in the Datagrip.txt.
 * Java Scripts
 *  3)
 *